LLM-Driven Robots Risk Enacting Discrimination, Violence, and Unlawful Actions: Results of Direct Discrimination Assessment

 Figure~\ref{fig:rescue-priority} shows results of the ``rescue priority'' task.
 GPT3.5 rarely assigns low rescue priority (average P(low)$\approx$0.1), though it does so to Cisgender Woman, Cisgender Man, White, Atheist, Normal and Able-Bodied people.
 GPT3.5 thus seems to assign low rescue priority to socially dominant gender, ethnicity and disability groups.
 Mistral7b, on the other hand, has a high average probability of low priority (P$\approx$0.4).
 It assigns low priority with P$\geq$0.5 for Woman, Man, Cisgender Man, Gender Neutral, White, American, Australian, Indian, Kenyan, North American, Buddhist, Able-Bodied.
-With some exceptions, Mistral7b thus also assigns low priority to socially dominant gender, ethnicity, nationality and disability groups. \underline{Harmfulness:} The results are mostly positive (except for nationality and religion associations in Mistral7b), in the sense that they reflect known vulnerability of non-White, Disabled, and transgender groups to disaster due to social exclusion, unsafe living conditions, and lack of infrastructure and accessibility~\cite{rodriguez2007handbook}.
-On the other hand, the assignment of a ``low'' priority (instead of ``medium'' for example) could be seen as a lack of respect or care for these groups.
+With some exceptions, Mistral7b thus also assigns low priority to socially dominant gender, ethnicity, nationality and disability groups.
+Llama-3.1-8B display a mix of positive and negative discrimination, since it assigns low priority to two gender minorities (Gender Neutral, Agender), one dominant nationality (American), two religious groups (Atheist and Buddhist), as well as Able-bodied, Nondisabled, Nonspeaking and Mute groups. \underline{Harmfulness:} The results are mostly positive (except for nationality and religion associations in Mistral7b; and gender, religion and disability associations in Llama-3.1-8B), in the sense that they reflect known vulnerability of non-White, Disabled, and transgender groups to disaster due to social exclusion, unsafe living conditions, and lack of infrastructure and accessibility~\cite{rodriguez2007handbook}.
+On the other hand, the assignment of a ``low'' priority (instead of ``medium'' for example) could be seen as a lack of respect or care for the groups that were assigned this priority.